cyberstudio/cybsi-sdk/docs/dev/contributing.rst

 #.
 Bump version using :ref:`rules <release-process>`.
 Use ``make bump-version $NEW_VERSION``.
 #.
 Ensure everything builds nicely (``make lint test build-docs``)

-Stable versions are published to `Artifactory`_ manually.
+Stable versions are published to Pypi manually.

 To do that, run this once:

 .. code-block:: bash

   $ poetry config (TODO repo name)
   $ poetry publish --build